Former Kentucky governor issued hundreds of pardons and commutations before leaving office this week

 "It feels like we're going through it all over again ... we just got to the point where we felt safe leaving the house and not looking over our shoulders," she told WCPO.

-Bevin told The Washington Post he made the decision because he's a "big believer in second chances."
+Bevin defended his pardons in a series of 20 tweets Friday night, saying that he personally reviewed each case he pardoned and calling any questioning of "the motives and involvement of anyone else in the administration is highly inappropriate and irresponsible."

-"I think this is a nation that was founded on the concept of redemption and second chances and new pages in life," he told the Post.
-"If there has been a change and there's no further value that comes for the individual, for society, for the victims, for anybody, if a person continues to stay in, then that's when somebody should be considered for a commutation or a pardon."
+"Not one person receiving a pardon would I not welcome as a co-worker, neighbor, or to sit beside me or any member of my family in a church pew or at a public event," he tweeted, asserting that "No community is either more or less safe now, than it was before the pardons and commutations given over the past four years."

 Bevin's last day in office was Monday.
-A spokesman for his campaign didn't comment to the Post.
+A spokesman for his campaign didn't comment to The Washington Post.

 In an executive order signed December 9, Bevin commuted the sentences for 336 inmates who are "solely serving" sentences for drug possession — and majority of the pardons Bevin issued are for drug-related convictions.